Perfect Bayesian Equilibria in Repeated Sales: Finite horizon with partial commitment

+\paragraph{Claim 1: $\prej \leq p_1$.} On the contrary suppose that $\prej > p_1$.
+Consider a buyer value with $\val$ s.t. $p_1 < \val < \prej$.
+Such a buyer gets zero utility upon rejection in the first round because all prices after rejection are strictly larger than his value $\val$ (because the second round price $\prej > \val$ by our choice of $\val$, and a threshold PBE for the remaining two rounds game implies that $\prej = \prejrej \leq \prejacc$.
+The equality follows from applying Fact~\ref{lem:IAT} to the threshold buyer in second round, and inequality follows from noting that the third round price of seller is at least second round threshold which is at least second round price of $p_{20}$).
+Where as upon acceptance, he would have a gotten a strictly positive utility of $\val - p_1$.
+This says that $\val$ accepts in first round, i.e., $v \geq t(p_1)$.
+But this is a contradiction because $\val < \prej$ by our choice of $\val$, and, $\prej \leq t(p_1)$ because the belief after first round is $F_{[\low,t(p_1)]}$.

+\paragraph{Claim 2: $\prejacc < t(p_1)$.} We show that all prices after rejection in first round, namely, $\prej, \prejrej, \prejacc$ are strictly smaller than $t(p_1)$.
+Even if the largest among these prices, namely $\prejacc$, was equal to $t(p_1)$, that would not be a PBE.
+To see this, consider the threshold $t'$ used by the buyer for the distribution $\dist_{[\ell,t(p_1)]}$ in the two round continuation game following the first round price of $p_1$.
+By Lemma~\ref{thm:twoRounds} such a threshold $t'$ is strictly smaller than the largest point in the support $t(p_1)$.
+Note that $\prejacc$ is simply be the monopoly price for the distribution $\distab[t',t(p_1)]$.
+If $t' < t(p_1)$, this monopoly price $\prejacc$ cannot be $t(p_1)$ because that yields a $0$ revenue which is not optimal.
+Thus $\prejacc < t(p_1)$.

+\textbf{Case 3: When $p_1 > \ell$, $t(p_1) = \high$ is not possible in PBE.} For a price $p_1 > \ell$ to be rejected by all buyer types in the first round (i.e., for having $t(p_1) = \high$), we need $\prej \leq p_1$ (for otherwise a buyer with value $\low < p_1 < \val < \prej$ would not be best responding by rejecting in the first round).
+I.e., for a PBE to exist, for every $p_1 > \ell$, there should be a two round threshold PBE for $\dist$ with a first round price $\prej \leq p_1$ for every $p_1 > \ell$.
+But when $p_{20}$ grows arbitrarily close to $0$, the revenue in the last two rounds game becomes arbitrarily close to the last round revenue --- on the other hand, from the proof of Lemma~\ref{thm:twoRounds}, we know that the seller in a two rounds PBE can always get a revenue strictly better than and bounded away from the single round revenue, and hence having $p_{20}$ arbitrarily close to $0$ cannot be a part of a PBE.

+\paragraph{Three rounds to $n$ rounds.} If a three rounds threshold PBE cannot exist, neither can an $n$-rounds threshold PBE. \end{proof}

-\section{Finite Horizon with Partial Commitment}
+\section{Finite horizon with partial commitment}

-While a threshold PBE exists very rarely when there is no commitment, things change dramatically if we allow partial commitment.
-We show that by having the partial commitment of not raising prices, threshold PBEs are guaranteed to exist for the power law family of distributions supported in $[0,1]$ (i.e., the probability density function $f(\cdot)$ is specified by a non-negative integer $k$: for all $x \in [0,1]$, $f(x) = (k+1) x^k$).
-While we restrict ourselves to power law for analytical tractability, we believe that the existence of PBE applies more generally than the power law family of distributions.
+While a threshold PBE never exists when there is no commitment from the seller's side, things change dramatically if we allow partial commitment.
+We show that by having the partial commitment from the seller of not raising prices upon purchase, a pure strategy threshold PBE is guaranteed to exist for all distributions (both the gap-case and no-gap case, namely $\ell$ is not necessarily $0$).

-\begin{theorem} For all power law distributions supported in $[0,1]$, the finite horizon partial commitment repeated sales game is guaranteed to have a threshold PBE. \end{theorem} The structure of the strategies, and why they constitute a PBE are much along the lines of why strategies~\ref{strat:SellerPartialInfinite} and~\ref{strat:BuyerPartialInfinite} constitute a PBE for the time discounted infinite horizon game with partial commitment.
-We don't repeat that argument here, and will provide the proof in a more expanded version.